bg0007/bg0007.github.io/how_to_read_a_soc.md

 If these services are key/significant part of the business process, they might be SOX/regulatory relevant, and as such, will be in scope of an audit.

 >**Note**
 >Internal audits can also focus on outsourcing risks, its not only relevant from compliance aspect.
-Hence, as an audit professional, you always have to >make sure, that you understand the scope of your audit!
+Hence, as an audit professional, you always have to make sure, that you understand the scope of your audit!

-I, as an auditor need to make sure, that all risks, associated with this business process are all identified, remediated, corrected or mitigated through controls.
-I also have to make sure, that the selected vendor/3rd party is stable enough to continue provisioning such services for my company/client, that won't impact operations/quality/etc.

 ### Solution
 I need to identify responsibility boundaries.
 For that, I have to understand, of what aspects of the business process are managed my company/client - and what belongs to the 3rd party.